The Benefits of Marigolds Tagetes in the Garden

 Calendulas have a range of different health benefits and can be safely consumed.
 They are also a very useful plant to add to your garden.

-If you are unsure, for any reason, which plant you have, rather err on the side of caution and do not use it at all.
+If you are unsure, for any reason, which plant you have, rather err on the side of caution and don't ever take it internally.

 Here's a Great Video from David Thorne about Growing and Caring for African Marigolds